 Compression: Applying an area of compression in order to decrease the hemorrhaging and reduce swelling

-Elevation: elevating the area of injury with lowers pressure in the blood vessels to minimize bleeding
+Elevation: Elevating the area of injury while lowering pressure in the blood vessels to minimize bleeding

 R.I.C.E. is designed to reduce the inflammation that occurs after an acute injury, which can be great depending on how much swelling there is.
-The problem is, blood flow (inflammation is increased blood flow as a reaction to injury) is how our body heals.
+The problem is, blood flow (inflammation is an increase in blood flow as a reaction to an injury) is how our body heals.
 So why are we trying to prevent it?

 M.E.A.T. is neat, increasing blood flow to enhance healing

-This is where the M.E.A.T. protocol comes in; this stands for movement, exercise, analgesics and treatment.
+This is where the M.E.A.T. protocol comes in.
+This acronym stands for movement, exercise, analgesics and treatment.
 This protocol is centered around active care and implementing movement as soon as possible.

 M.E.A.T. increases the flow of blood to injured areas in order to enhance the healing process.
-Soft tissue structures such as ligaments, tendons, and cartilage don’t get a lot of blood supply to begin with, so reducing blood flow with R.I.C.E. will prolong healing.
+Soft tissue structures such as ligaments, tendons, and cartilage don’t get a lot of blood supply to begin with, so reducing blood flow with R.I.C.E. will prolong the healing process.